ballerkobe808/invest/README - 6 BUSINESS.txt

   Net tax paid by owners may be much lower than that paid under a “Subchapter S” election

+  Verify this???
+You can write off 50k in losses when you dissolve the C-corp if you are classified as a small bus (1244 election)

+  Verify this???
+If you take capital losses you can write off 3k a year on your personal returns

 S Corp vs C Corp Differences
 ==========================================